-11.3 High winds
+12.3 High winds

-While the river is relatively sheltered, it is also very narrow and high can winds can cause steering difficulties.
+While the river is relatively sheltered, it is also very narrow and high winds can cause steering difficulties.
 High winds also pose a risk when crews are moving boats on land.
 It is the responsibility of the crews to risk assess the conditions before embarking on an outing.
+During windy conditions, boats should not be left unattended on trestles.

-11.4 Thunderstorms and Lightning
+12.4 Thunderstorms and Lightning